christophhagen/BinaryCodable/BinaryFormat.md

 ### Boolean

 `Bool` values are encoded as a single byte, using `1` for `true`, and `0` for `false`.
+All other bytes will result in a decoding error.

 ### Little endian